devendrafyle/timezone-benchmark/README.md

 - **Discussions**: [GitHub Discussions](https://github.com/devendrafyle/timezone-benchmark/discussions)
 - **Wiki**: [Project Wiki](https://github.com/devendrafyle/timezone-benchmark/wiki)

-## 🔄 Version History

-- **v1.0.0** - Initial benchmark implementation
-- **v1.1.0** - Added statistical analysis and multiple timezone support
-- **v1.2.0** - Performance optimizations and enhanced metrics

----

 **Note**: This benchmark is designed for development and testing purposes.
-Always test performance in your specific use case and environment.
+You can always test performance in your specific use case and environment.